Animation: Fair

 Thoughts: >

 FMP Fumoffu isn't exactly a sequel to Full Metal Panic, it's a companion series as they take place about the same time.
 The first season picked up the serious stories from the manga, while FMP Fumoffu picked up the humorous chapters.
-If you've read my review of FMP, then explaining this one might take some work, as it has the same setup and characters, but I'm supposed to tell you that this time it's funny.
+If you've read my review of FMP, then explaining this one might take some work.
+It has the same setup and characters, but this time I'm going to tell you it's funny.
 I find that hard to believe myself, but it's true.

-The problem with the first series is that the comedy and mecha action parts were like oil and water and never mixed well.
+The first series had problems with comedy and mecha-action that mixed like oil and water.
 You can take a serious character/concept and put it into a silly anime, but you can't take a silly character/concept and put it into a serious anime.
 It was hard to relate to one part when taken in context of the other.
 FMP Fumoffu, does away with all the serious stuff and concentrates on comedy.
 It works quite well.

-The part about taking a serious character and putting him into a silly anime is exactly what this series has done.
-Most series, use an over the top military antic as a one off gimmick, however FMP Fumoffu does that from start to finish.
-They key component to the comedy is Sergent Sagara who never lets up and is always serious.
+Taking a serious character and putting him into a silly anime is exactly what is done here.
+Most shows use an over the top military antic as a one off gimmick, however FMP Fumoffu does this from start to finish.
+They key component is Sergent Sagara who never lets up and is always serious.
 He's not just a gun nut however, but fully embodies the military ethic.
 Sagara doesn't fight to win, he fights to survive.
 If relentlessly punching someone in the crotch eliminates the chance they'll retaliate, then this is what you do in Sagara's world.
 This would be fine in WWIII, but applying this mentality to every day life in Japan yields hilarious results.
 Kaname is the aggressive, loud schoolgirl that is a dime a dozen in anime, but is the only type of character that could play off of Sagara's deadpan reactions.
 I'm not sure how far a series can go on this formula, but at 12 episodes it was still pretty funny.

 [+] What does "fumoffu" mean?

 Fumoffu is a Tibetan term which means "victory through resilience."
-Actually I just made that up, it doesn't mean anything.
+Actually I made that up, it doesn't mean anything.
 Fumoffu is the sound the character Bunta-kun makes when trying to talk.
-Bunta-kun is supposed to be a mascot for a popular kids show, but is utilized by Sagara as an outfit to be "undercover".
+Bunta-kun is a mascot for a popular kids show, but utilized by Sagara as an outfit for "undercover" work.
 If you've ever wanted to see a large kids avatar kicking the crap out of people and assaulting criminals with machine guns, FMP Fumoffu is your title.
-Another amusing thing is that Sagara can't get the voice circuit to say anything but "fumoffu", but Kaname can still understand him perfectly and ends up being his translator.
+Also amusing is how Sagara can't get the voice circuit to say anything but "fumoffu", yet Kaname can still understand him perfectly, and becomes his translator.

-While this series was produced by a different animation company, it looks nearly the same artistically.
-Looking almost identical, with the same setup and same characters, it's strange that season 1 and Fumoffu may just as well be different anime considering how different they feel.
-In fact the characters aren't deep enough to require watching season 1, and you could jump into this one just fine.
-If this "military nut takes on a high school romance/comedy" theme looks interesting, then this title will deliver a unique comedy that is certainly worth your time.
-While FMP Fumoffu is much more popular than season 1, there are some people that hate it.
-Mainly those who liked the "serious" parts of Full Metal Panic.
-If you watched FMP for those reasons, then you can skip this one all together and go to "Second Raid".
-Personally I think FMP is completely unoriginal as a mecha anime, but hilarious with its novel approach in Fumoffu.
+With nearly identical appearance, setup, and characters, it's strange season 1 and Fumoffu could be different anime considering how different they feel.
+The story isn't deep enough to require watching season 1, and you could jump into this one just fine.
+If this "military nut takes on a high school romance/comedy" theme looks interesting, then this is your title.
+If you only liked the "serious" parts of Full Metal Panic, you won't like Fumoffu.
+I think FMP is unoriginal as a mecha anime, but hilarious with its novel approach in Fumoffu.

 Quote: >